Proxy-Phaethon/chaos/docs/notes/SYNTAX.md

 Chaos will follow a similar structure to how physical systems are built.

 Logics, combined, will create a block to add contracts to.
-Several contractual blocks will create a combinational device.
+Several contractual blocks will create a combinational device, a.k.a. a calculator.
 Combinational devices, when connected together, create the brain of the system.

 ---